sonocotta/esp32-audio-dock/README.md

 ![image](https://github.com/user-attachments/assets/59acba9e-b447-4724-a6a1-bf777f053787)

 The power adapter specs depend on the speaker you're planning to use.
-DAC efficiency is close to 100%, so just take the power rating of your speaker (say 2x10w), and impedance (say 8 ohms), and you'd need  at least 9 volts rated at 1.2 amps per channel, round up to 3 total amps.
+DAC efficiency is close to 100%, so just take the power rating of your speaker (say 2x10w), and impedance (say 8 ohms), and you'd need  at least `sqrt(10W * 8Ω) ≈ 9V` rated at `9V / 8Ω ≈ 1.2A` per channel, round up to 3 total Amps.

 It is not recommended to go beyond the voltage your speakers can handle, otherwise, the amp will blow your speakers in no time.